The UK government's ECO scheme could provide you with a boiler grant

 The free boiler scheme was launched in January 2013 with an aim to reduce the UK’s energy consumption and provide grants to low-income households in order to help them improve the energy efficiency of their homes.

-The scheme is part of the Energy Company Obligation (ECO) and the Electricity and Gas Order, which was passed in parliament in 2012 and will run until 2017.
-It has a total budget of £1.3 billion every year and is primarily funded by the largest UK utility companies.
+The scheme is part of the Energy Company Obligation (ECO) and the Electricity and Gas Order, which was passed in parliament in 2012 and will run until 2022.
+It primarily funded by the largest UK utility companies.

 ECO is made up of 3 obligations, Affordable Warmth, Carbon Saving Community Obligation and the Carbon Saving Obligation.
 Funding for the free boiler scheme is part of the Affordable Warmth group.